boualimed/biohyd/README.md

 # BIOHYD
-## A project that aims to build a fully automated biogas-hydroponic system for public use.
+## building fully automated biogas-hydroponic system for public use.